-Some of our research and licensing arrangements have multiple deliverables in order to meet our customers' needs.
-For example, the arrangements may include a combination of up-front fees, license payments, research and development services, milestone payments and future royalties.
-Multiple element revenue agreements are evaluated under Emerging Issues Task Force No. 00-21, "Revenue Arrangements with Multiple Deliverables," or EITF 00-21, to determine whether the delivered item has value to the customer on a stand-alone basis and whether objective and reliable evidence of the fair value of the undelivered item exists.
-Deliverables in an arrangement that do not meet the separation criteria in EITF 00-21 are treated as one unit of accounting for purposes of revenue recognition.
+Some of our research and licensing arrangements have multiple deliverables in order to meet our customer's needs.
+For example, the arrangements may include a combination of intellectual property rights and research and development services.
+Multiple element revenue agreements are evaluated to determine whether the delivered item has value to the customer on a stand-alone basis and whether objective and reliable evidence of the fair value of the undelivered item exists.
+Deliverables in an arrangement that do not meet the separation criteria are treated as one unit of accounting for purposes of revenue recognition.
 Generally, the revenue recognition guidance applicable to the final deliverable is followed for the combined unit of accounting.
 For certain arrangements, the period of time over which certain deliverables will be provided is not contractually defined.
 Accordingly, management is required to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 In 2008, under our collaboration with GlaxoSmithKline, we accelerated \$18.5 million in previously deferred revenue as a result of the development term concluding on the earliest scheduled end date of October 27, 2008, instead of the previously estimated end date of October 27, 2010.